nikvoronin/XInput.Wrapper/README.md

 ```

 Test of availability of XInput 1.4 (xinput1_4.dll).
-Should not call often!
-This method not cached.
+This one should not call often!
+It is not cached.

 ```c#
 if (X.IsAvailable)